PostHog/posthog.com/contents/tutorials/chatgpt-analytics.md

 ---
-title: How to set up analytics for ChatGPT
+title: How to set up LLM analytics for ChatGPT
 date: 2024-04-05
 author:
   - lior-neu-ner